sage-code/eve/manual/control.md

   -- outer cycle
   cycle two:
     -- inner cycle
-    redo one if condition;
+    skip one if condition;
     ...
-    redo two if condition;
+    skip two if condition;
     ...
     stop one if condition;
   repeat;